TinuJijo/DATA-SCIENCE-PROJECTS-PORTFOLIO/Exploratory Data Analysis (EDA) Zomato Dataset using Python/README.md

 ## Solutions

-1. <span style="color:blue;">Which are the top three countries where Zomato is most widely used?</span>
+**1. Which are the top three countries where Zomato is most widely used?**

 ![Image](https://github.com/user-attachments/assets/730c45c7-fa41-4258-afbe-41a59d3c9ace)

 **Solution:** Highest number of transactions are recorded in India followed by United States and United Kingdom

-2. How are restaurants rated across different rating categories?
+**2. How are restaurants rated across different rating categories?**

 **Solution:**
 1. Rating ranges from 4.5 to 4.9 indicates ----> Excellent